 Mean score of companies in the Metal Fabrication industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Snap-on reported total carbon emissions of approximately 99,021,000 kg CO2e, encompassing Scope 1 and 2 emissions.
-This figure reflects the company's direct and indirect emissions from its operations.
-Currently, there are no publicly disclosed reduction targets or climate pledges from Snap-on, indicating a potential area for future commitment in addressing climate change.
-As a leading manufacturer in the tools and equipment industry, Snap-on's emissions data highlights the importance of establishing robust climate strategies to align with global sustainability goals.
+In 2023, Snap-on reported total carbon emissions of approximately 99,021,000 kg CO2e, which encompasses Scope 1 and 2 emissions.
+This figure reflects the company's operational impact on the environment, with emissions intensity calculated at about 0.019 kg CO2e per USD of revenue.
+While Snap-on has made strides in tracking its emissions, there are currently no publicly disclosed reduction targets or specific climate commitments outlined in their reports.
+The absence of such initiatives suggests a need for further development in their climate strategy, particularly in setting measurable goals for emissions reduction.
+As a leading manufacturer in the tools and equipment industry, Snap-on's commitment to addressing climate change will be crucial in aligning with global sustainability efforts and enhancing its corporate responsibility profile.

 Access structured emissions data, company-specific emission factors, and source documents